Active Substance: cabazitaxel

 Jevtana in combination with prednisone or prednisolone is indicated for the treatment of patients with hormone-refractory metastatic prostate cancer previously treated with a docetaxel-containing regimen.

-Jevtana is used to treat men with hormone-refractory metastatic prostate cancer.
-This is cancer that affects the prostate gland, the gland below the bladder in men that produces the liquid in semen.
-Jevtana is used when the cancer has spread to other parts of the body (metastatic) and has stopped responding to hormonal treatment (hormone-refractory).
-It is used in combination with prednisone or prednisolone (anti-inflammatory medicines) in patients who have previously been treated with docetaxel (another cancer medicine).
+Jevtana is a cancer medicine used to treat men with metastatic castration-resistant prostate cancer.
+This is cancer that affects the prostate gland in men that produces the liquid in semen.
+Jevtana is used when the cancer has spread to other parts of the body (metastatic) despite treatments to prevent the production of testosterone or after surgical removal of the testes (castration).
+Jevtana is used in combination with prednisone or prednisolone (anti-inflammatory medicines) in patients who have previously been treated with docetaxel (another cancer medicine).

 How is Jevtana used?

-Jevtana should only be used in units specialising in chemotherapy (medicines to treat cancer) under the supervision of a doctor experienced in the use of chemotherapy.
+Jevtana can only be obtained with a prescription and should only be used in units specialising in chemotherapy (medicines to treat cancer) under the supervision of a doctor experienced in the use of chemotherapy.

-Before receiving Jevtana infusions, patients should first be given anti-allergic medicines to reduce the risk of allergic reactions and anti-emetic medicines to prevent vomiting.
+Before receiving Jevtana infusions, patients should first be given medicines to prevent allergic reactions and medicines to prevent vomiting.

 How does Jevtana work?

-Jevtana should not be used in people who may be hypersensitive (allergic) to cabazitaxel, to any other taxane, or to any of the other ingredients.
-It must not be given to patients whose blood neutrophil count is below 1,500/mm3, severely reduced liver function or who recently received or are about to receive a yellow-fever vaccine.
+Jevtana must not be used in people who are hypersensitive (allergic) to cabazitaxel, to any other taxane, or to any of the other ingredients.
+It must not be given to patients whose blood neutrophil count is below 1,500/mm3, who have severely reduced liver function or who recently received or are about to receive a yellow fever vaccine.

 Why has Jevtana been approved?

-The CHMP considered the ability of Jevtana to prolong overall survival in hormone-refractory metastatic prostate cancer patients to be clinically important.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) considered that the ability of Jevtana to prolong overall survival in castration-resistant metastatic prostate cancer patients was clinically important.
 It decided that Jevtana’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe and effective use of Jevtana?